Tuesday, August 5, 2025

 Ugly Garden Helpers

 Our garden helpers aren’t always pretty—at least by human standards.
 Consider the ground beetle, a big black ugly bug.
 But he doesn’t care if you think he’s handsome, he just goes about his business helping you in your garden.
 He’s a garden predator, preying on other ‘ugly’ bugs.
-Some varieties of ground beetles also eat weed seeds.
+Some varieties of ground beetles also eat weed seeds, decompose dead wood, and provide other important environmental services.

 North Florida hosts a variety of ground beetles—ranging from the burrowing Scarites subterraneus to the foliage-hunting Calleida decora and seed‑eating Harpalus species.
-Their larvae also add to a workforce which can help keep pest and weed populations in check.
+Their larvae also add to a workforce which can help keep pest and weed populations in check, and break down organic matter.

 Ground beetles may not be flashy, but they’re among the most beneficial insects you can welcome into your vegetable garden.
 These nocturnal predators spend their nights patrolling the soil surface and the base of plants, feasting on a wide range of pests—including slugs, cutworms, aphids—and weed seeds.